Digital artwork by Adam Ferriss

 Nwafanim lived alone in his zinc-roofed hut.
 His wife had left him four years ago, taking their three children, all boys.
 He could not believe she could go when she was the one he had given his virginity, the woman whose plump shape held all his memories of lovemaking.

-He understood she had gone to seek the life they shared before the children came, a life that had grown increasingly uncommon and distant, even for his fanciest dreams.
-His small salary had seemed enough for a family of three (if they ate full meals only twice a day), but then they became five, without him knowing exactly when, and it seemed that he never had a kobo to spare all his life.
+He understood she had gone to seek the life they shared before the children came, a life grown increasingly uncommon and distant, even for his fanciest dreams.
+His small salary had seemed enough for a family of three (if they ate full meals only twice a day), but then they became five, without him knowing exactly when, and it seemed he never had a kobo to spare all his life.

 He had quit the seminary to join the police, 15 years before—needing the balance of a vocation that preserved the discipline of theology school without its illusions.
 His old father had cursed him for this betrayal.
-As a boy, Nwafanim knew that every astute patriarch in the village sent a son into the priesthood—a false sacrifice—a naira-messiah who would bring the family eternal riches from Rome.
+As a boy, Nwafanim knew every astute patriarch in the village sent a son into the priesthood—a false sacrifice—a naira-messiah who would bring the family eternal riches from Rome.

 Seven Books of Moses had led to the discovery of Isis and Osiris—uncovering multiple bible fabrications.
 The theft of Psalm 23 from an Egyptian text appealing to Osiris the Good Shepherd had particularly shocked him, and Nwafanim's faith soon lay bare.
 He knew then he could never be the fortune-Jesus his father craved.